nadinekuo/TUD-CS4240-Deep-Learning/README.md

 ## 3.1 Regularization

+### Learning Curves

+- The more training data, the better you approcimate the true data distribution i.e. the closer to the asymptotic error you get
+    - The more complex the model, the lower asymptotic error rate you can achieve - but only if you have sufficient training data!
+    - For Bayes error (= irreducable error), you need inf no. of samples in order to see any learning.
+    - Note: the curve can never be lower than Bayes error
+- **"Appropriate" no. of training samples** = not perfect error rate, but at least similar to what you would expect on validation set
+- **Underfitting** = potential to improve, but we don't see it directly in the learning curve until we tweak model complexity (params)

+With regularization, learning curve flattens.

+### Beating Overfitting

 **Overfitting** occurs when there is a big gap between *true error* and *apparent error* - likely caused by a small training set hindering generalization of the model.
 **Learning curve** plots training set size against accuracy.

 Ways to beat overfitting:
 - Data augmentation
-- Reduce the no. of features
+- *Reduce the no. of features*
-- Reduce complexity/flexibility of the model
+- *Reduce complexity/flexibility of the model*

 This is where **regularization** comes in: it discourages overly complex models (last 2 bullet points)!

-- *"Regularization are techniques to reduce the test error, possibly at the expense of increased training error"*
+*"Regularization are techniques to reduce the test error, possibly at the expense of increased training error"*

+### Parameter Norm Regularization

+Idea: *generalization bounds* is positively correlated with size of weights!
+Hence, we prefer smaller weights.s

-- **Ridge (L2) = weight decay**: shrinks coefficients of less significant features towards 0
+**Ridge (L2) = weight decay**: shrinks coefficients of less significant features towards 0

 $$\mathcal{L} = \mathcal{L}_0 + \frac{\lambda}{2}\sum_w w^2 $$